-Multiplying each year's scaling factor by the final 2021-22 reference cost of \$5,668 converts the $\{s_x\}$ time series to the time series of costs per weighted separation, where the weighted separations are determined by 2021-22 cost weight model.
+Multiplying each year's scaling factor by the final 2022-23 reference cost of \$6,114 converts the { s_x } time series to the time series of costs per weighted separation, where the weighted separations are determined by 2022-23 cost weight model.
 From the 2021-22 cost model onwards, the effect of the minimum superannuation guarantee is accounted through deflation of the historical total actual costs of activity.
-For NEP24 this takes the form of deflation of C2021-22 by 0.27 per cent.
+For NEP25 this takes the form of deflation of C2022-23 by 0.27%2 (0.541%) and deflation of C2021-22 by 0.27%.
 This is done to ensure changes to the minimum superannuation guarantee are separated from the year-to-year scaling factors.
 This leads to the elevation of early scaling factors compared to what they would be without this deflation.

-This costs per weighted separation series is then used to model an annual scaling factor, denoted s, which would inflate the 2021-22 cost model up to 2024-25 projected actual costs.
+This costs per weighted separation series is then used to model an annual scaling factor, denoted s, which would inflate the 2022-23 cost model up to 2025-26 projected actual costs.
 The indexation rate is then based on this annual scaling factor.
-This inflation is applied to the raw 2021-22 cost of activity (C2021-22), without deflation of costs to account for changes to the minimum superannuation guarantee.
+This inflation is applied to the raw 2022-23 cost of activity (C2022-23), without deflation of costs to account for changes to the minimum superannuation guarantee.